-Anne Hathaway once told British magazine Tatler that she suffered from anxiety and depression as a teen, and has an interesting perspective on being a “different person” at the time:
+Anne Hathaway once told British magazine Tatler that she suffered from anxiety and depression as a teen, and had an interesting perspective on being a “different person” at the time:

-Not that being “narcissistic” brings on depression, but that when you are suffering from it, your perspectives on life tend to get restricted to your dark moods, and your darkened self having to deal with those moods.
+Not that being “narcissistic” brings on depression, but that when you are suffering from depression, your perspectives on life tend to get restricted to your dark moods, and to the darker, more pessimistic parts of yourself having to deal with those moods.

 In my article Creativity and Depression, I note that development of a mood disorder may start early in life.

-Also see Emotional Health and Creativity on Facebook
+Also see posts on my Emotional Health and Creativity page on Facebook